microtrain/bootcamp/XX-Cloud/DigitalOcean.md

 <p>Install your website on the /var/www path from GitHub.
 For jasonsnider.com I would say</p>

 <pre>
-cd /var/www && git clone git@github.com:jasonsnider/mean.jasonsnider.com.git
+cd /var/www && git clone git@github.com:YOUR-GITHUB-ACCOUNT/mean.example.com.git
 cd mean.jasonsnider.com && npm install --production
-cd app && npm install --production
-./bin/www
+npm start
 </pre>

 <p>Test that the site is running by opening a browser and entering the ip address of your droplet on port :3000.
 Use <code>ctrl + c</code> to shut down the application.
 As with MongoDB we want our website to start up on boot.</p>